Spotlights Syracuse Legend Larry Csonka, North Carolina Quarterback Marquise Williams and

 Then spend time with North Carolina’s Marquise Williams.
 The senior quarterback plays with a chip on his shoulder, and never wants to forget his small town roots.
 Growing up in Shelby, N.C., Williams has played QB since he was eight years old.
 But it took a move to Charlotte for high school to get recruiters to notice his talents.
 Nicknamed “Big Country,” he led Mallard Creek H.S. to a state title and committed to the Tar Heels after his junior season.
 Learn how playing behind Bryn Renner helped him become a better player and why he has become the leader of Coach Fedora’s spread offense.

 And in All-Access, get a closer look at three ACC traditions.
 Get behind-the-scenes at the Carrier Dome, the imposing home field of Syracuse.
 Then visit with the Virginia Tech Corps of Cadets as they maintain Skipper, the legendary cannon named in honor of JFK.
 And experience planting the spear with Florida State’s Chief Osceola.

 For a complete listing of local affiliates and airtimes, please visit www.FootballSaturdays.com.

+Charlotte-based Raycom Sports is a leading independent sports sales & marketing, syndication, event management and production firm.
+Raycom is the current syndicated television rightsholder of ACC men’s basketball and football telecasts through 2027.
 In a partnership with the ACC, Raycom operates the ACC Network, which distributes ACC content through live television broadcasting, original programming via digital technologies, historical archives, mobile applications, social media, ACC Championship events and the official ACC website.